 HOW ARE OUR SCARVES MADE?

 Every unique scarf, stole, throw or fabric goes through 21 different processes before it is deemed perfect for sale.
 Each stage from design, to yarn spinning, weaving, finishing to final inspection is carefully executed in its own special way, to make sure that the design and quality is second to none.

-Our collection ensures there’s a variety of weights, designs (check, blocked, bright, and muted), and sizes to suit your look.
+Our collection has a variety of weights, designs (check, blocked, bright, and muted), and sizes to suit your look.
 We take aspects of our historical designs and translate them into contemporary patterns by adapting them or adding pops of trend colours.
 Initial ideas and bespoke designs are CAD developed using computer software.
 That design is then woven to create a blanket which is then ‘finished’ (a combination of washing, raising combing, pressing and steaming) to a specific sequence depending on the desired look and feel of the product.

-WAYS TO WEAR YOUR SCARF THIS AUTUMN WINTER
+WAYS TO WEAR YOUR SCARF

 Pick The Right Weight and Fabric

 Layer your scarf to suit the weather and seasonality, lighter bases work best in those transitional months where heavier wools and cashmere will truly keep you warm in the cold snap.

 The way you style and tie your scarf can make or break an outfit, so ensure you read up on the different types of knots, we love classic drape or a four in hand knot to guide you through.
 Check out our cashmere scarf guide for more on the different tie options to use.